- What are the benefits of applying LEED to retail spaces?

-As of December 2022, there are 16,678 LEED‐certified and registered retail projects representing approximately 1.07 billion square feet of built spaces.
+As of March 2023, there are 17,000 LEED‐certified and registered retail projects representing approximately 1.14 billion square feet (106 million square meters) of built spaces.
 This includes projects certified through the one-off process and those certified through multiple building applications such as campus and volume.

 What is the LEED volume program and how can retailers benefit from the offering?

 For organizations planning to certify many new construction projects, LEED volume certification can simplify LEED documentation and speed up the review process for those portfolios where uniformity and standardization of the LEED requirements are built into the project delivery process.
 Using this option streamlines LEED certifications by focusing on similarities in building design and construction practices – no matter where the projects are located.
 For organizations that certify multiple buildings within a given timeframe, this option offers valuable economies of scale for new construction buildings and commercial interior spaces.
 Learn more.

 How does the LEED performance platform relate to retail?

 The LEED v4.1 O+M Rating System offers a performance-based pathway to certify your existing buildings and interior spaces.
 LEED v4.1 O+M uses Arc, a state‐of‐the‐art platform designed to collect, manage, and benchmark your project across five performance categories: energy, water, waste, transportation, and human experience.

 What does this mean for retail?
 LEED v4.1 O+M: Existing Buildings and LEED v4.1 O+M: Existing Interiors can be used to compare and benchmark one retail store with other similar facilities from around the world.
 The Arc portfolio feature allows retail owners and operators to continuously monitor their performance at any given time and make informed choices to optimize the project’s performance based on real-time data and analytics.
 The Arc platform can be used to help inform which projects formally certify and recertify under LEED.